 - Students participating in the University Honors Program enroll in Honor 150: Honors English.

 - Successful completion of English 120 or the equivalent with a grade of C or better in the course is required for graduation from Saint Xavier University.
 Courses not completed with a grade of C or better must be repeated the next semester.

 - Typically transfer credit will be accepted as satisfying the English 120 core requirement only if that credit was earned before the student first attended Saint Xavier University.
-The Language and Literature Department chairperson and the dean of the College of Arts and Sciences must approve any exceptions to this policy.

 - Students are expected to enroll in Communications 101: Speech Fundamentals during their first year at the University.